Torimba and Festival of the Forest starts October 4th for details click Torimba

 Added to the centre in 2002 the Nganyaji Interpretive Centre, which explains many aspects of the culture of the local indigenous people the Jirrbal.
 The museum is open seven days a week and entry is free.

-August 9th 2014 saw the opening of Ravenshoe Heritage Gallery by TRC Mayor Cr Rosa Lee Long. the first exhibiton features a photographic look at the main street of Ravenshoe - Grigg Street.
+August 9th 2014 saw the opening of Ravenshoe Heritage Gallery by TRC Mayor Cr Rosa Lee Long.
+The first exhibiton features a photographic look at the main street of Ravenshoe - Grigg Street.
 The Gallery is also open seven days a week and entry is free, donations are accepted.
-It is planned to rotate the exhibiton in March - April each year to ensure that the public have a reason to visit our Centre each time they come to Ravenshoe.
-Local architect Brian Campbell donated his services when he drew up the plans to enclose the un-used verandah to house the Gallery.
+It is planned to rotate the photographic exhibiton in March - April each year to ensure that the public have a reason to visit our Centre each time they come to Ravenshoe.
+Local architect Brian Campbell donated his services when he drew up the plans to enclose an un-used verandah to house the Gallery.

 Ravenshoe Visitor Centre won the Tourism Tropical North Queensland 2012 award sponsored by the Hilton Cairns for "Outstanding Contribution by a volunteer or volunteer group"

 We have a vacancy available for a reliable volunteer - Contact Adrian de Leeuw at the Centre on ph 40977700 or drop in on Saturday afternoon.